ExcellentWish/first_ci_project/README.md

 ![coolors colors](docs/screenshots/coolors-colours.JPG)

 # Whats on the table?
-The Features:

 **The header element** sticks to the top of the page as the user scrolls up and down.
 It contains the navigation links and sticky header would provide a more pleasant UX and adhere to popular conventions better.